 Records of all blasts, including required seismograph recordings and reports, must be maintained for at least three years from the date of the blast.
 These records are available for inspection by the representatives of the DEP at the mine site and upon written request by the public.
-The inspector will make a copy of the blast record available to those who have filed blasting complaints or blasting damage claims.
+The inspector will report in their findings, pertinent details of the relevant blast record, to those who have filed blasting complaints or blasting damage claims.
 If a citizen wishes to review the blast records, he or she needs to make an appointment with the operator to ensure that an individual from the mine will be available to provide access to the records.
 The DMR may be contacted to assist the public in obtaining names and phone numbers of the mine operators.